 Whether you like to garden, cook, or make DIY body products, rosemary is a must-have for your garden!
 Learn about the countless ways rosemary plants provide benefits in the garden, the kitchen, and for your health.

-Rosemary (Salvia rosmarinus) is a flowering, woody-stemmed shrubby perennial herb that has gray-green needle-like leaves and a beloved woodsy fragrance.
+Rosemary (scientific name Salvia rosmarinus, or often rosmarinus officinalis, or rosemarinus officinalis) is a flowering, woody-stemmed shrubby perennial herb that has gray-green needle-like leaves and a beloved woodsy fragrance.
 Part of the mint family and native to the Mediterranean region, it’s been used for its many benefits for centuries.

 It’s a hardy plant that thrives in a wide range of climates as long as it doesn’t freeze.